-I am an artist originally from Newcastle, now living in London.
-Alongside my art practice I have worked in learning and curating; I am also in the punk band molejoy.
+I am an artist originally from Newcastle, based in London.
+Alongside my art practice I have worked in organising, learning and curating.
+I am one half of a duo with Kerri Jefferis and I am the bassist in the punk band molejoy.

 I began my practice instigating DIY/DIWO (do it with others) projects.
 CaW was a post university research collective that created a self selecting, nomadic residency reclaiming the name of the Tory culture minister in 2014.
 The Whittingdale Residency interrogated and critiqued the presumed path of an ‘emerging’ artist.
 The first 'curating' I did took place in the bathroom of my shared house - inviting artists to put on a show for an afternoon, experiment with new ideas and invite others in to share and discuss their work.
-Alongside this I was a nanny, worked in hospitality and for after school arts and reading clubs, as well as charities that support artists with special educational needs or disabilities.
+Alongside this I was a nanny, worked in hospitality and for after school arts and reading clubs, as well as charities that support artists who are neurodiverse or disabled.

 In 2017 I established the Learning Programme for Whitstable Biennale (now under the umbrella organisation Cement Fields) and have since supported long-term artist led projects in schools and a community centre in north Kent.
 Whilst there I worked with artists such as Ania Bas, Jasleen Kaur and Webb Ellis on long term and embedded learning projects, as well as many others as part of the festival.

-I am the current Into The Wild Artist Facilitator for Chisenhale Studios 2020.
+Since 2020, I am the Into The Wild Artist Facilitator for Chisenhale Studios.
 Into The Wild is a free programme for artists starting out in their careers to explore different models to work together and develop their working practices.

 Get in touch for work or a chat via: